-MA 2032: MEDICAL ASSISTANT CLINICAL PRACTICE LABORATORY
+MA 2222: MEDICAL ASSISTANT PRACTICE LABORATORY

-Co-requisite: MA 2034
+Co-requisite: MA 2223

-This course is designed to allow for practice in locale area clinics.
+This course is designed to allow for practice in local area clinics.
 Students will complete a two-hour laboratory in the simulated lab and will be assigned to three hours in area clinics on a weekly basis.
 While at the medical facility students will apply the theories and concepts covered in MA 2023 and MA 2034.
-Laboratory five hours weekly.